 - Don't have too many "required" fields;

-- Include forms adaptable both safety and quality; and
+- Include forms adaptable to both safety and quality; and

 - Only ask questions that absolutely add value to the reporting process.

-Safety manager are very busy and one of their biggest challenges is to increase hazard reporting at their airlines and airports.
-Well designed, easy to use hazard reporting forms will increase the chances that employees will report issues more than once.
+Safety managers are very busy and one of their biggest challenges is to increase safety reporting numbers.
+Well-designed, easy-to-use safety reporting forms, supplemented with high-quality hazard identification training, will increase the chances that employees will report issues more than once.
 Otherwise, you are wasting everyone's time.
 You may as well have a paper SMS.